alexcmak/SETGame/README.md

 `pip install pygame --pre`

-To run this game once you have python and pygame, run this in the command line:
+To run this game once you have python and pygame, run something like this in the command line:

 `python SETGame.py`

 ## Features

 This game displays up to 4 rows of cards.
 Pick any 3 cards and the program will tell you if the cards satisify the requirements to make a _set_.
-Please read more about the SET game [here]("https://en.wikipedia.org/wiki/Set_(card_game)").
+Please read more about the SET game [here](https://en.wikipedia.org/wiki/Set_(card_game)).

 ![screenshot](https://github.com/alexcmak/SETGame/blob/main/images/screen1.png)